-Here are close-up detail views of a small selection of the textures.
+Here are close-up detailed views of a selection of the textures.

-The textures are perfect for simulating the effects of age, wear and decay on your photos and graphics.
+The textures are perfect for simulating the effects of age, wear and decay in your photos and graphics.

 They are also perfect for use as grungy abstract backgrounds in your graphic design projects such as stationery and flyers.

 You could also add some hardcore grit and grunge to your text and images.

 Save yourself hours of walking, photography and processing and let my textures bring the grungy urban world into your digital reality.